Zac-HD/hypofuzz/docs-src/literature.rst

 Summary of related research
 ===========================

-Hypofuzz is built on, and inspired by, a wide range of research and practice in software testing and verification.
+HypoFuzz is built on, and inspired by, a wide range of research and practice in software testing and verification.
 This page summarises selected parts of that literature, with opinionated comments.